 To keep your system from straining from low airflow, plan to change your filter regularly.
 If your furnace uses a 1- or 2-inch filter, expect to change it about every three months.
 However, you may not need to change them as frequently if you have thicker filters.

 Keeping your system operating effectively all year long requires regular furnace maintenance.
 Changing your furnace filter is just one aspect of maintenance, but there’s so much more to do.
 We suggest getting a professional heating maintenance check every fall.

-During this maintenance inspection, a service technician will clean the circulating fan and heat exchanger of the contaminants that do get through.
+During this maintenance inspection, an HVAC technician will clean the circulating fan and heat exchanger of the contaminants that do get through.
 They’ll tighten the mounting bolts on the circulating fan, balance the fan and lubricate the motor bearings.

 Utilize Ceiling Fans

 The hot air that comes from your vents moves upward.
 That means the hotter air tends to rest near the ceiling where you can’t enjoy it.
 Your ceiling fans bring that warm air back down, helping the furnace to more effectively heat the livable space.